This post may contain affiliate links.

-So, about this turkey meatloaf: it’s a knock-out.
+So, about this turkey meatloaf: it's a knock-out.
 I try to test recipes at least a few times before posting them.
-But this recipe I’ve made dozens of times and, if I may be bold, have tweaked it to perfection.
-(I also make it with ground beef in this Meatloaf with Oatmeal) I typically serve it with Mashed Red Potatoes, Yukon Gold Mashed Potatoes or Brioche Dinner Rolls and a simple side like Iceberg Wedge Salad or Roasted Broccoli and Cauliflower.
+But this recipe I've made dozens of times and, if I may be bold, have tweaked it to perfection.
+(I also make it with ground beef in this Meatloaf with Oatmeal) I typically serve it with Mashed Red Potatoes, Yukon Gold Mashed Potatoes or Brioche Dinner Rolls and a simple side like Iceberg Wedge Salad or Arugula Salad.

 And if you're lucky enough to have leftovers, it's even better the next day on a sandwich with gobs of mayonnaise. and chips. and a beer.